 - 1. A Word, Name, Symbol, or Device to Indicate a Specific Source of Goods or Services and Distinguish Them From Others. - 2.
-Owned By Business That is First to Use It in Commercial Context - 3.
-Can Last Indefinitely With Continued Use - 4.
-Can Register with USPTO As Long As Product or Service Crosses State, National, and/or Territorial Boundaries - a.
+Owned By Business That is First to Use It in Commercial Context. - 3.
+Can Last Indefinitely With Continued Use.
+Abandoned after three years of disuse. - 4.
+Can Register with USPTO As Long As Product or Service Crosses State, National, and/or Territorial Boundaries. - a.
 Registration Lasts Ten Years With Ten Year Renewals - b.
 Official Registration and Better Protection From Use - c.
-Only Can Use ® If Registered.
-Can Use ...
-If Not Registered, But Not Necessary As Use of Mark Confers Rights - 5.
-Can Prevent Others From Using the Same Mark-But Not From Selling and/or Trading the Same Goods and/or Services - 6.
+Can Only Use ® If Registered.
+Can Use TM If Not Registered, But Not Necessary As Use of Mark Confers Rights - 5.
+Can Prevent Others From Using the Same Mark-But Not From Selling and/or Trading the Same Goods and/or Services. - 6.
 Can Be Transferred, Sold, Traded, and/or Acquired Like Any Other Property Right - 7.
-Domain Names For Websites Fall Within Trademark System - 8.
-Must Be Distinctive-McDonald's, Coca Cola, Kinkos, FedEx, Amazon.com - 9.
-A Trademark For Goods is Not Necessarily Infringed By the Same Trademark For Different Goods-Except in Certain Cases Known as "Dilution" - a.
+Domain Names For Websites Fall Within Trademark System if Used a Business (e.g., Amazon.com).
+No Need to Trademark as each domain name unique website address. - 8.
+Must Be Distinctive-McDonald's, Coca Cola, Kinkos, FedEx, Amazon.com. - 9.
+A Trademark For Goods is Not Necessarily Infringed By the Same Trademark For Different Goods-Except in Certain Cases Known as "Dilution." - a.
 The mark is "famous" or well known (e.g., Microsoft) - b.
 The unrelated mark would dilute the famous mark's strength; that is, impair or tarnish its reputation for quality or render it common through overuse in different contexts - 10.
 Trademark Law Does Not Prohibit Use of Another Company's Trademark For Purposes of Commentary or Criticism and For Comparative Advertising